FCA to invest heavily in Maserati, Alfa Romeo luxury brands

 Alfa's new 8C won't likely have much in common with its predecessor, aside from sky-high pricing and limited production.
 Alfa Romeo said Friday that the new 8C will feature a carbon fiber monocoque chassis to save weight plus a mid-mounted 700-plus hp twin-turbo V-6 engine with an electric drive system for supercar-worthy performance.

-Alfa quoted a 0-62 mph sprint time of under 3 seconds for the new 8C that's slated to bow early next decade.
+Alfa quoted a 0-62 mph sprint time of under three seconds for the new 8C that's slated to bow early next decade.

 Email This Page